MeasureAuthoringTool/measure-transfer-lambda/README.md

   - template.yaml - A template that defines the application's AWS resources.

 ## Build and test locally
-We need LocalStack up and running locally to deploy lambda functions and tests.
+We need LocalStack up and running locally to deploy lambda function and test.
 Steps to install and run LocalStack can be found [here](https://docs.localstack.cloud/get-started/).
 Easiest way to fire up LocalStack is by using [docker-compose](https://docs.localstack.cloud/get-started/#docker-compose)

 Build your application with the `sam build` command.